Financial Samurai

 Based on historical data, technology and real estate are the winning sectors in a rate-hike cycle.
 It’s surprising, but true.
 Real estate performance is up 12% annualized, while technology performance is up 20.6% annualized.

-I explain in detail why in this post.
-The post includes some good insights about where mortgage rates could be by end of this year and the end of 2023.
+I explain in detail why in my post on stock market performance during previous rate hike cycles.
+The article includes some good insights about where mortgage rates could be by end of this year and the end of 2023.

 Personally, I’d rather have 12% returns with lower volatility.
 The massive swings in real estate are too much for a person like me who doesn’t want to work so hard for a living.
 However, I do have a lot of tech stocks because I believe in technology’s future.
 Further, I’ve lived in San Francisco since 2001.